Characters: Neon Genesis Evangelion NERV Staff

 - Jade-Colored Glasses

 - Jerkass Façade: He truly does care about Shinji, and in his dying moments he regrets everything he's done to him.
+Largely averted in the manga, though, where he is every bit as horrible as he appears to be.

 - Kavorka Man: Whether Gendo is attractive or not is completely up to the viewer, but as it stands he's a perpetually scowling recluse in his late forties with absolutely no social skills, a general disregard for other people and blatant mental issues.
 Despite this, he manages to win over Yui and both of the Akagi women with relative ease.